Manello/hla_mod_XenThug/README.md

 # [MOD] Half Life: Alyx - XenThug - 0.28
 A Half Life: Alyx Mod including a classic horde defense gamemode!

 You can find the latest Map **Warehouse** featuring a stable release of my Mod right here!
-Convince yourself and have a look at the **Trailer**!
-LINK TRAILER HERE
+Convince yourself and have a look at the **[Trailer](https://www.youtube.com/watch?v=bSvwAgw45H0)**!

-In order to play the map you have to download the XenThug-Warehouse-0.28.zip LINK IT HERE and paste it's content into your "steamapps/Half-Life Alyx/game/hlvr" folder.
+In order to play the map you have to download the [XenThug Warehouse.zip](https://github.com/Manello/hla_mod_XenThug/releases/download/WarehouseV1/XenThug-Warehouse-V1.zip) and paste it's content into your "steamapps/Half-Life Alyx/game/hlvr" folder.

 ![ALT TEXT Pasting the content into hlvr](http://cvreleague.eu/wp-content/uploads/2020/04/HowToInstall.png)